 My current teaching and research interests focus on the contribution of Humanities and Modern Languages to the discourses of Sustainability and Ecology.

-I am convenor of a co-taught Modern Languages module SCL505 Cultures of Sustainability, which considers the wide-ranging definitions of sustainability and of the contribution to the discourse from Humanities subjects, and analyses a range of case studies representing the four disciplines of Modern Languages in SECL at Kent: French, German, Italian and Hispanic Studies.
+I am convenor of a co-taught Modern Languages module LANG5001 Cultures of Sustainability, which considers the wide-ranging definitions of sustainability and of the contribution to the discourse from Humanities subjects, and analyses a range of case studies.
+I also convene HUMA4001 The Wild, which explores notions of the wild, how human relationship with the wild is encoded deep into the cultural matrix, and how the wild is perceived as beyond the borders of the home, the domestic and the domesticated.

 Dr Rowlandson teaches areas such as Modern Latin American literature, Spanish, Cultures of Sustainability and literature surrounding the Cuban Revolution.